varigence/docs/bimlflex/getting-started/index.md

 For the trial the following is needed:

-* SQL Server 2016 (or later) installation with SQL Server engine and SSIS/Integration services
+* SQL Server 2016 (or later) with SQL Server engine and SSIS/Integration services
 * Windows-based development machine for local installation of BimlStudio and BimlFlex
-* Excel 2013-2016 for managing and modelling metadata (or use the BimlFlex app for metadata management)
 * Visual Studio 2015 (or later, matching the SQL Server SSIS Installation) with SSDT and SSIS components
-* SQL Server Management Studio for managing databases and running SQL Scripts
+* SQL Server Management Studio or similar for managing databases and running SQL Scripts

 ## Process and documentation